comychitz/knowledge/mathematics/README.md

 [[Logarithm (Wikipedia)](https://en.wikipedia.org/wiki/Logarithm)]

 ## number theory
-* A brnach of mathematics that studies integers.
+* A branch of mathematics that studies integers.

 ## permutations & combinations
 "A combination lock should really be called a permutation lock" :)